hackerb9/vt340test/flowcontrol.md

 theoretically be wired to RTS/CTS on the host's serial port, presuming the VT340 firmware was updated.

-Here's how I wired up my 9-pin female to DEC423 (AKA MMJ) connectors which I got from PacificCable.com.
+Here's how I wired up my 9-pin female to DEC423 (AKA MMJ, Modified Modular Jack) connectors which I got from PacificCable.com.
 Since both the VT340 and a typical PC serial port are "DTE" equipment, they need to have "null modem" in between to crossover some of the wires.

 Putting both the DTR/DSR and null modem together, one can connect a VT340's MMJ port to a UNIX host's serial port like so: